 Option 6: Apply for a permanent visa

-If your study was in the nominated skilled occupation list, then you might be eligible to apply for the Australian Government’s skilled migration program which can help you achieve permanent residence and citizenship in Australia.
+If your study was in the nominated skilled occupation list, then you might be eligible to apply for the Australian Government’s skilled migration program which could help you achieve permanent residence and citizenship in Australia.

 One of the key benefits of studying in Australia is that it has a very attractive migration program and it gets millions of applicants every single year to meet its shortage in certain skills and areas.

-Applying for permanent residency is not an easy task, so we suggest you check the Department of Home Affairs website for detailed information.
+Although, applying for permanent residency is not an easy task, so we suggest you check the Department of Home Affairs website for detailed information.

 Option 7: Return back home